 The core values that underlie the expectations of Thornton Academy community members are the Pillars of respect, responsibility, compassion, and investment.
-The pillars, and the following pursuant rules and policies, apply to any student who is on school property, in attendance at school or in a remote learning class, at any school-sponsored activity, or whose conduct at any time or place, on or off campus, directly interferes with the operations, discipline or general welfare of the school community.
+The pillars, and the following pursuant rules and policies, apply to any student who is on school property, in attendance at school, at any school-sponsored activity, or whose conduct at any time or place, on or off campus, directly interferes with the operations, discipline or general welfare of the school community.